w3c/wai-media-guide/transcripts.md

 Keep in mind that the main purpose of a descriptive transcript is to provide the information to people who cannot get it from the video.
 That will help you know what to include and how to format it.
 The following are optional, not requirements.

 Transcripts generally include all of the audio information from the captions, and additional information.
-See the guidance under "For captions and transcripts". _{can we programmatically put one source here & there so users don't have to go elsewhere to get it, and we only have to update it in one places?}_
+See the guidance under [For captions and transcripts[]@@). _{can we programmatically put one source here & there so users don't have to go elsewhere to get it, and we only have to update it in one places?}_

 * **If you're starting with a captions file, edit the line breaks.** Put the information in logical paragraphs, lists, and sections.
 For example, in the example excerpts above, 6 lines of captions are grouped into 2 paragraghs of text (in table cells).